- NHS AfC: Band 8c

 - Full Time 37.5 hours per week

 NHS England shares out more than £100 billion in funds and holds organisations to account for their spending.
-Our work involves the commissioning of health care services in England, commissioning the contracts for GPs, pharmacists, and dentists and we support local health services that are led by groups of GPs called Clinical Commissioning Groups (CCGs).
+Our work involves the commissioning of health care services in England, and we support local health services that are led by Clinical Commissioning Groups (CCGs).
 We have devised and are delivering a strategic vision for the NHS, along with our partners in health, called the Five Year Forward View.
-This vision shows that we are getting serious about prevention, identifying and delivering improvements in health care, redesigning the NHS so it continues to meet the needs of patients, ensuring the NHS is financially sustainable and engaging the public in this whole process.

-Please note, if the advertised role is based in London on an Agenda for Change Pay Band, it will attract a High Cost Area Supplement.
-If this post is an Executive or Senior Manager (ESM) role or Medical Leader position this supplement is not applicable.
-If you are taking up this post on a part time basis, your salary and any allowances will be adjusted pro rata.
+If the advertised role is based in London on an Agenda for Change Pay Band, it will attract a High Cost Area supplement.
+This supplement is not applicable to Executive or Senior Manager or Medical Leader positions.
+For positions offered on a part time basis, salary and any allowances will be adjusted pro rata.

 We will not accept applications for this position by CV or via recruitment agencies.